pedroamarall/rest-builder/fedora/README.md

 	1. Type ***cd /home/me***.
 Notice that nothing changed.
 Why?
 Because ***~*** is the same as ***/home/me***.

-	1. See https://man7.org/linux/man-pages/man1/cd.1p.html for more information.
+	1. Optionally, see the man page for [cd](https://man7.org/linux/man-pages/man1/cd.1p.html) for more information.

 1. Make directories.